Darkstar-xd/DARK-STAR-TERMUX-LOADER/README.md

 ---

-# Get All Fb Account
+# Get All Fb Account Token
 ---
 Run Darkstar Tool And Choose 15th option And Follow All instruction